VoIP Resources Small Business Tips Business VoIP Tips

 If you run a small business, or have a personal home office, chances are you don't need a sophisticated phone system.
 Small businesses can normally get by with a limited feature set, and typically don't have high call volume.
 At this size, you might avoid business phone systems altogether and stick to consumer or residential VoIP solutions that offer affordable prices, easy maintenance, and simple setup.

-Small businesses often implement consumer VoIP options such as Skype or Google Voice, which offers free VoIP service, including PSTN calling, SMS texting, IM, voicemail transcription.
+Small businesses often implement consumer VoIP options that offer traditional calling features such as PSTN calling, voicemail and voicemail-to-email, and auto attendants.
 Residential VoIP is designed for individuals and families to use in their homes, but small businesses can repurpose them for simple calling operations.
 These services offer basic inbound/outbound calling and standard call handling capabilities.
-Top providers include 1-VoIP, Phone Power, and VoIPo.

 Popular Options: